Dollar weakens as market optimism lifts riskier currencies

 “We believe there is plenty yet to go in the so-called ‘reflation trade’ with market participants under-estimating the willingness of global policymakers to let the economy run hot and fuel stronger-than-expected global growth through the remainder of the year,” the analysts said in a note.

-The dollar rose a third of a percent to 105.27 yen, recovering some of the previous week’s losses.

-Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo; editing by Kirsten Donovan, Larry King
+Reporting by Iain Withers, additional reporting by Sujata Rao; editing by Kirsten Donovan, Larry King and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.